 While you are designing you mobile app prototype in Adobe Photoshop or Sketch (or any other graphic editor), you probably want to test it out and see how it interacts between different screens of the app.
 If you are not a developer, you can easily achieve this with a free online tool InVision App.
 It allows designers to easily create prototypes just by creating hotspots on static images.
 Then you can select which screen you want to open and what animation to use and whoalia!
 With this tool you can not only test your app interactions but also it’s an awesome way to present application for your client.

-Finally, I want to end this ‘Free Tools for Mobile App Designers’ article this an education website – TutsPlus.
+Finally, I want to end this ‘Free Tools for Mobile App Designers’ article with an education website – TutsPlus.
 Here you can find ton of free written and video tutorials if you want to improve your mobile app design skills.
 TutsPlus has thousands of free tutorials for different subjects.

 With these free tools and resources you are going to improve your mobile app design workflow without breaking your bank account.
 I’m using them each day and I suggest you to use them too and add them to your every day routine.